mattmakai/virtualenv-pycon-2015/walkthrough.md

 # Presentation Walkthrough

-## Part 1: Demo: Showing the problem
+## Part 1: Demo the dependencies problem
 1. Bring up terminal.

 1. First we need to know what Python interpreter are we using?